by Hitman 44077, partially adapted from Crisis on Infinite Earths #11 by Marv Wolfman and George Pérez

 The shock of this revelation began to set in with the elder Flash.
 “My universe doesn’t exist anymore.
 There is no Earth-Two.
 Nothing exists but one Earth… one universe!”

-The elder Superman had until this moment held hope that he would return to his Earth after the confusion he’d suffered through earlier in the day.
-This discovery destroyed his hope.
-“What about me?” he asked.
+The elder Superman had until this moment held out hope that he would return to his Earth after the confusion he’d suffered through earlier in the day.
+This discovery destroyed that hope.
+“Wh-what about me?” he said.
 “I now know why nobody remembers me.”

 “Don’t you see?” the elder Superman pleaded.
 “I don’t have a home.
 There’s no longer a multiverse… the universe was re-formed… my Krypton never existed!”